acook/blacklight/README.markdown

 Then run the `build/all` script.

 ## Windows
-You can download WinGW ELLCC from its older versions subdirectory.
+You can download a build of ELLCC for MinGW from its older versions subdirectory.
-The `build/all` script has not been tested on Windows.
+The `build/*` scripts have not been tested on Windows.

 To build, make sure you have `ecc` in your system PATH and run:
 `ecc -static src/redlight.c`